RuiyuRayWang/omics-template/README.md

 Featuring:

-- Multi-modal datasets
+- Compatibility for multi-modal datasets
-- Multi-language
+- Compatibility for Python and R - used most frequently in omics data science
+- Host your analyses documents with [Github Pages](https://pages.github.com/)

 ## Repository Structure